-To understand the true meaning of SEO, let’s break that definition down and look at the parts:
+To understand the true meaning of SEO(search engine optimization), let’s break that definition down and look at the parts:

 Organic search traffic is specifically any unpaid traffic that comes from SERPs.